HidWizards/UCR-Plugins/README.md

 When you move the input axis, the amount of deflection determines how quickly the output axis moves in that direction.
 Useful, for example, if you wish to use a stick which springs back to center to control a throttle.
 Requested by Spadino

+## Developer Notes
+### Building
+The `_Build` project references `UCR.Core.dll` and when built, copies it into it's solution folder.
+All the plugins then reference that DLL, so that if you wish to target a different `UCR.Core.dll`, you only have to change it in one place.
+If you clone this repo to the same parent folder as the `UCR` repo, then the reference in `_Build` should just work (As it uses `..\..`)